1st bishop indicted in US on sexual-abuse claim dies at 83

 SPRINGFIELD, Mass.
-(AP) — The first Roman Catholic bishop in the United States to be indicted on a sexual-abuse claim during a flood of abuse accusations against church officials has died.
-Former Bishop of Springfield, Massachusetts, Thomas Dupre was 83.
+(AP) — Former Bishop Thomas Dupre, the first Roman Catholic bishop in the United States to be indicted on a sexual-abuse claim during the flood of abuse accusations against church officials, has died.
+He was 83.

-The Diocese of Springfield says Dupre died Friday.
-It hasn’t revealed the cause of his death.
+Dupre died Friday, the Diocese of Springfield said.
+He died outside the diocese, but the location and the cause of his death weren’t disclosed.

-Dupre became bishop in the 1990s.
-He cited health reasons for his sudden retirement in 2004.
-Months later he was indicted on charges he raped two boys in the 1970s.
-The case was dropped because the statute of limitations had expired.
+Dupre, who became bishop in the mid-1990s, cited health reasons for his sudden retirement in 2004.
+Months later he was indicted on charges he raped two boys in the 1970s, but the case was dropped because prosecutors determined the statute of limitations had expired.

+Before Dupre became bishop he had been an aide of Bishop Joseph Maguire, who led the diocese from 1977 to 1992 and faced allegations following retirement that clergy sex abuse and a cover-up of that abuse had happened on his watch.

-In 2009 a man alleged a priest molested him in the 1980s and Dupre and former Bishop Joseph Maguire knew the priest had abused other boys but assigned him to the church anyway.
+In 2009, a man alleged in a lawsuit a known pedophile priest molested him at St. Patrick’s Parish in Williamstown in the early 1980s, when he was a boy.
+He said Maguire and Dupre knew the priest had abused other boys but assigned him to the church anyway.

+Dupre testified for a deposition in the man’s lawsuit but repeatedly invoked his Fifth Amendment right against self-incrimination.
+Dupre’s lawyer tried unsuccessfully to have the judge impound a videotape of the deposition, saying the accuser merely wanted to use it to embarrass Dupre and embarrass the church.

+In 2012, the man reached a $500,000 settlement.
+Maguire apologized for the man’s suffering, saying, “I only wish that in 1976, as a new bishop, I could have foreseen the true nature of one who violated our trust with such devastating harm to his victims.”

 Comments